devyaz/Nativescript-GsapAnimation-/README.md

 # Nativescipt-GsapAnimation-
+Easily Chain Animations in {N}ativescript using the Greensock Animation Platform https://greensock.com clone this repo run 'tns install'
+'tns platform add android '
+or 'tns platform add ios'
-Easily Chain Animations in {N}ativescript using the Greensock Animation Platform https://greensock.com clone this repo and start animating!! then call any {N} animation directly like  translateX,translateY,opacity ... first do 'npm i greensock' or use Sidekick to install
+and start animating!!
+then call any {N} animation directly like  translateX,translateY,opacity ... first do 'npm i greensock' or use Sidekick to install